-- Flora of the Harvest Moon series is a Lethal Chef for anything that isn't curry.
+- Flora of the Story of Seasons series is a Lethal Chef for anything that isn't curry.
 She knows it, hence it's all she cooks.
 Unfortunately for her, this has resulted in her boss/love interest Carter being sick to death of the stuff.

 - Chef Shimi from Paper Mario: The Thousand-Year Door can cook only with mushrooms, though this isn't much of a handicap in the Super Mario universe as he is stated to be a 5-star chef by the other NPCs.

-- Metal Gear Solid 4: Guns of the Patriots, Otacon's adopted daughter, Sunny, is incapable of cooking anything but eggs (and even those never come out very good until an older woman comes aboard and teaches her).
+- In Metal Gear Solid 4: Guns of the Patriots, Otacon's adopted daughter, Sunny, is incapable of cooking anything but eggs (and even those never come out very good until an older woman comes aboard and teaches her).
 Justified in that she also lives in an airplane and presumably subsists entirely on military styled rations and eggs from the three chickens on the plane.
 At one point, she attempts to cook a block of ramen in the same manner as fried eggs (by plopping it in a frying pan), and ends up setting a fire.

 - Atelier Annie has Gillian, who attempts to put herbal health drinks in everything.
 Unfortunately for the rest of the world, she and Melody are the only people who can even get near said herbal health drinks without gagging.
 The reason for this is because when Gillian's father died, Gillian wouldn't eat anything until Melody offered a herbal health drink and drank it all down despite how awful it tasted.
-Gillian makes them because she insist that they'll help fight against sickness.
+Gillian makes them because she insisted that they'll help fight against sickness.